euphorians/consul-playground/readme.md

 **curl** is used to fetch all required Consul artifacts from the Internet.

+Please ensure that all three tools have been installed on your machine before you continue.

 ## Compatiblity

 The setup of the Consul cluster has been tested only